 The filing of an EU trade mark has up to now been the most cost-effective and simplest way to secure coverage for your trade mark in the UK and throughout the rest of the EU.
 For example, for €900 in official fees you can get coverage for 2 trademark classes in all 28 EU countries.
 However, post-Brexit things will change: an EU trademark will no longer cover the UK.

 The good news is that if you have an existing EU mark that is registered prior to Brexit you will receive a separate UK trade mark “for free”, called a “comparable trade mark”.
-But on renewal – which is 10 years from the original filing date of the EU trade mark application – you will need to pay a separate renewal fee (currently about £200 for official fees for one trade mark class) to cover the UK mark.
+But on renewal – which is 10 years from the original filing date of the EU trade mark application – you will need to pay a separate renewal fee (currently £170 in official fees for one trade mark class) to cover the UK mark.